 While form is a big part of the structure's story, its function is what will matter to many of the city's commuters.
 The Z is a parking garage for the 21st century.
 It features a ticketless and cashless pay system with parkers swiping their credit cards as they enter and leave the facility.
 Once retail does happen, shoppers will be able to validate parking through smart phones and QR codes.
 Charging stations are available for electric cars.

-Got a Development News story to share?
-Email Nicole here.
+Got a development news story to share?
+Email MJ Galbraith here.